rapid7/metasploit-framework/README.md

 +++++++++++++++++++++++++++++++++++++

 THIS PROXIA IS ALREADY DEVELOPED FOR YOU!
-(METASPLOIT)
+(METASPLOIT): PRO VERSION RECOMMENDED.

 +++++++++++++++++++++++++++++++++++++